pierre-rouleau/pel/README.rst

 *Notes*:

 ..
 [1] An external package may have dependencies.
-The dependencies are also installed.
+The dependencies are also
+       installed.
+PEL currently provides access to over 150 top-level packages.
+The actual number of packages is larger when counting their dependencies.

 ..
 [2] **Quick initialization**: On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds
        on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.